Wildlife Photographer of the Year: dancing on the Danube

 It's an evening event that fills the air with whirring wings.

 For the last few years, photographer and environmental researcher Imre Potyó has been there to capture the chaos on camera.
-Two of his images are on display in the Wildlife Photographer of the Year exhibition.
+Two of his images were featured in the Wildlife Photographer of the Year exhibition in 2016.

 He says, 'I'm addicted to unique and unusual atmospheres, especially during the night.